-When traveling to Tibet from China, foreign travelers are required to apply for a Tibet Travel Permit.
+When traveling to China’s Tibetan Autonomous Region, foreign travelers are required to apply for a Tibet Travel Permit.
 This ought not to be any more strenuous than the application and receipt process you likely went through to receive your China visa.

 Potala Palace, Lhasa – Photo via Pixabay

 It’s best to give yourself up to 2 weeks to process as permits must travel from Tibet, but it usually takes no longer than a week.
 WildChina can help you understand the process of applying for your Tibet permit.
 We’re with you every step of the way.

 Depending on the type of Chinese Visa you hold you will need to provide different documentation.
 For holders of the L / Tourist Visa you will need to provide an enlarged copy of your Passport and Chinese Visa.
 Please note: you must already have your Chinese Visa before applying for a Tibet Permit.